cshubatt/Complexity-Index/README.md

 ## Input
-The code automatically recognizes the number of lotteries in the input data and therefore calculates either complexity indices of the choice problem and each lottery (see [subsection Choice Complexity](###Choice-Complexity) or just the complexity of the lottery if just one lottery is supplied (see [subsection Lottery Complexity](###Lottery-Complexity).
+The code automatically recognizes the number of lotteries in the input data and therefore calculates either complexity indices of the choice problem and each lottery (see [subsection Choice Complexity](###choice-complexity) or just the complexity of the lottery if just one lottery is supplied (see [subsection Lottery Complexity](###lottery-complexity)).
 - Max number of lotteries: 2
 - Max number of states per lottery: 7
 - Payout value is ignored if its probability is 0